Lawrence A. Hoffman

-Lawrence A. Hoffman (born 1942) is an American Reform rabbi and a prominent scholar of Jewish liturgy.
+Lawrence A. Hoffman (born 1942) is an American Reform rabbi and liturgiologist—particularly known for his studies of Jewish liturgy.
 He is known for his liberal religious views.

-Hoffman is a Professor of Liturgy at Hebrew Union College in New York City.
-He is a prolific author, with two separate books to his name that are used as liturgical guides.
-His writing examines means of improving the quality of praying for secular Jews.
-He has explored issues of liturgical change, but is most interested in the "community at prayer"—human and divine relationships in prayer.
+Hoffman is Professor of Liturgy at Hebrew Union College in New York City.
+He is a prolific author, writing two books often used as Jewish liturgical guides.
+His work examines the means of improving the quality of praying for secular Jews.
+He has explored issues of liturgical change but is most interested in the "community at prayer"—human and divine relationships in prayer.

-Hoffman is co-founder with Ron Wolfson and "intellectual visionary" of the Synagogue Studies Institute, also known as Synagogue 2000/3000 which was an independent non-profit which ran leadership-training programs and directed the rituals of more than 100 synagogues across North America.
-Resources from this program can be downloaded from the Kripke Institute website.
+Hoffman was a co-founder of the Synagogue Studies Institute, also known as Synagogue 2000/3000, alongside Ron Wolfson.
+The institute was an independent non-profit organization that conducted leadership-training programs and facilitated rituals in over 100 synagogues across North America.

 Academic career

 Hoffman's first book came out in 1979, but he remained unknown outside of his field until the publication of his magnum opus, Beyond the Text: A Holistic Approach to Liturgy, in 1987.
 His recent work involves translating medieval and ancient sources for secular Jewish congregations.
 Two of his books have been adopted by North American churches and synagogues as a guide to liturgical renewal.

 Hoffman rose to prominence within the liturgical studies community following the publication of Beyond the Text: A Holistic Approach to Liturgy in 1987.
 The methods he uses to translate Jewish texts go "beyond the text" and are traced back to the sociologist Peter Berger.
 Critical reception of the book was mixed.
 Jack Kugelmass welcomed Hoffman's attempt to make a bridge between Jewish ethnographers and scholars of Jewish religious thought, but predicted the book would not interest anthropologists because Hoffman relies on "limited historical and very thin ethnographic references" to develop his thesis.

 Hoffman first gained media attention for a series of articles in the early and mid-1990s advocating a "post-ethnic Judaism", which criticized efforts to turn Hanukah into a multicultural festival.
 They include: